BolunDai0216/BuildingCPP/README.md

 set(CUSTOM_INSTALLATION_DIR ${CMAKE_CURRENT_SOURCE_DIR}/../cmake_install/install)
 ```

+We are using a CMake-defined variable `CMAKE_CURRENT_SOURCE_DIR`, which gives us the directory where the `CMakeLists.txt` files is stored.
+Another commonly used CMake-defined variable is `CMAKE_CURRENT_BINARY_DIR` which gives us the directory within the build folder.

 We will be using the installed files from the last section, so the `CUSTOM_INSTALLATION_DIR` will be the `install` folder from last section.
 Then, like before we can include the header files as

 ```cmake